e43b/Kemono-and-Coomer-Downloader/README.md

 ## Libraries

 The required libraries are: `requests` and `beautifulsoup4`.
 When running the script for the first time, if the libraries are not installed, you will be prompted to install them.
-Just type "s" and they will be installed automatically.
+Just type "y" and they will be installed automatically.

 ![Requirements](img/bibliotecas.png)